Pointwise Universal Gysin formulae and Applications towards Griffiths' conjecture: Application to Griffiths' conjecture

 The Schur polynomials, as $\sigma\in\Lambda(k,r)$ varies, form a basis for the $ \Q $-vector space of degree $ 2k $ weighted homogeneous polynomials in $ r $ variables.
 Thus, given such a polynomial $ P $ we can write

-The set of all $P$ such that $b_{\sigma}(P) \ge 0$ for every $\sigma \in \Lambda(r,k)$, which is called the set of \emph{positive polynomials}, is of course a positive convex cone, which we call $\Pi(r)$ following \cite{Gri69} (remark that this is not exactly the positive cone considered by Griffiths, but they coincides \textsl{a posteriori} thanks to the work of \cite{FL83}).
+The set of all $P$ such that $b_{\sigma}(P) \ge 0$ for every $\sigma \in \Lambda(k,r)$, which is called the set of \emph{positive polynomials}, is of course a positive convex cone, which we call $\Pi(r)$ following \cite{Gri69} (remark that this is not exactly the positive cone considered by Griffiths, but they coincides \textsl{a posteriori} thanks to the work of \cite{FL83}).
 It is well known that any product of Schur polynomials can be written as a linear combination of Schur polynomials with non-negative integral coefficients; the values of these coefficients is given combinatorially by the Littlewood--Richardson rule.
-Thus, these positive cones are stable under product.
+Thus, these positive cones are stable under product (cf. with the analogous property for wedge product of strongly positive forms, as observed in Remark \ref{rem:stronglyGriffiths}).

-Now, if $ E $ is a rank $r$ holomorphic vector bundle over the complex manifold $ X $ and if $ \sigma $ is a partition in $ \Lambda(r,k) $, the \emph{Schur class} of $ E $ associated to $ \sigma $ is the cohomology class
+Now, if $ E $ is a rank $r$ holomorphic vector bundle over the complex manifold $ X $ and if $ \sigma $ is a partition in $ \Lambda(k,r) $, the \emph{Schur class} of $ E $ associated to $ \sigma $ is the cohomology class

 formally obtained by computing $S_\sigma$ on the the Chern classes of $E$.